fara-pug/fara-pug/index.md

          2S and 2L (in any order) and L - S - S - S

-<a id="org2394157"></a>
+<a id="org8bf57cc"></a>

 ## Class Traits

 You have one unchangeable class trait.
 This is a list of them.

-Also see the info in the [Alpha15 release notes](#orgac80630) and remember to check [Faction](#org8619000) Traits through the **/factions** (aka "**F**") window.
+Also see the info in the [Alpha15 release notes](#orgfb73094) and remember to check [Faction](#org16b430a) Traits through the **/factions** (aka "**F**") window.

-There are 52 Classes with Unique Traits.
+-   There are 52 Classes with Unique Traits.

+-   Commanders can support three party members, all other classes can manage just two.

 To Come:

--   Another table with Party-Size & Unlock Cost instead of stats
+-   Another column with Unlock Cost instead of stats.
--   or a rework of this table to with those columns and columns for each stat.

-<a id="org14ed505"></a>
+<a id="org187de56"></a>

 ### Class Traits by # Spells